supplier audit inside china factory for execution risk evaluation

 Because the audit becomes:

-A shortcut for decision-making
+A shortcut for supplier selection.

 A passed audit does not equal a reliable supplier.